yamesjamess/p3-project-untitlted/README.md

 * __Data Duplication Validation__

     * The current version of the program allows the user to enter duplicate data, such as the same yarn multiple times.
 When Data Duplication Validation is implemented, it can detect duplications in the data and merge them when applicable.

+* __Better Data Input Validation__

+    * The current version of the program allows the user the input data in CSV format but does not strictly validate the what type of values the user has input.
+For example, when adding a new pattern the user is given an example "Kids Gloves, Double Knit, 400, 3.00" but if the user input "400, Double Knit, Kids Gloves, 3.00", the program sees this as an valid input.

 <br>